- ISIL creates all-female brigade to terrorize women into following Sharia law

 A: Experts say smaller strikes happen five to 10 times a year.
 Large meteors such as the one in Russia on Friday are rarer, but still occur about every five years, according to Addi Bischoff, a mineralogist at the University of Muenster in Germany.
 Most of them fall over uninhabited areas where they don’t injure humans.

-Q: Is there any link between this meteor and the asteroid fly-by taking place later Friday?
+Q: Is there any link between this meteor and the larger asteroid that passed Earth later on Friday?

-Q: When was the last comparable meteorite strike?
+Q: When was the last event like this?